 - Reasonably fast.
-In comparison to other recovery software such as those by Recuva, the scanning process for the same drive takes about the same time.
+Compared to other recovery software such as those by Recuva, the scanning process for the same drive takes about the same time.
 (But it still takes hours, in case you’re wondering)

-- This one is a major strength to me.
-While individual scan results aren’t always completely recoverable, the overall results do not contain tens of duplicates of the same file.
+- This one is a major strength for me.
+While individual scan results aren’t always completely recoverable or reliable, the overall results do not contain tens of duplicates of the same file.
 I encountered this issue with two other recovery software three years ago.

 - What can be recovered, ultimately, is mostly in good condition.